pomcho555/cv-pomcho555/README.md

 Only skill I experienced listed.

-＊Left one is more skillful
+> Left one is more skillful

 ### Language